Infection spread for the frog model on trees: Strong recurrence for the self-similar model

 \section{Strong recurrence for the self-similar model}

-In this section, we show that in the self-similar frog model on $\TT_d$ with sufficiently large initial density of frogs, the visits to the root are bounded from below by a Poisson process.
-Our main results, \thref{cor:ball,thm:strong.rec}, will follow in the next section as easy corollaries.
+In this section, we show that in the self-similar frog model on $\TT _{d}$ with sufficiently large initial density of frogs, the visits to the root are bounded from below by a Poisson process.
+Our main results, Theorems $\ref{cor:ball}$ and~$\ref{thm:strong.rec}$, will follow in the next section as easy corollaries.

 To state the result, define the \emph{return process} of a given frog model to be a point process consisting of a point at $t$ for each frog occupying the root at time $t\geq 1$.
 Note that the return process will be supported on the positive even integers, as frogs never visit the root at odd times by periodicity.
-For point processes $\xi_1$ and $\xi_2$, we say that $\xi_1$ is stochastically dominated by $\xi_2$ (denoted $\xi_1\preceq\xi_2$) if there exists a coupling of $\xi_1$ and $\xi_2$ such that every point of $\xi_1$ is contained in $\xi_2$.
+For point processes $\xi _{1}$ and $\xi _{2}$, we say that $\xi _{1}$ is stochastically dominated by $\xi _{2}$ (denoted $\xi _{1}\preceq \xi _{2}$) if there exists a coupling of $\xi _{1}$ and $\xi _{2}$ such that every point of $\xi _{1}$ is contained in $\xi _{2}$.
 See Section~\ref{sec:dominance.point.processes} for more background material on stochastic dominance between point processes.